varunkumar/pluto-seamless/README.md

 - Unzip the application from [`dist/PlutoSeamless.zip`](dist/PlutoSeamless.zip)
 - Run the application to register it as handlers for HTTP / HTTPS schemes
 - Set `PlutoSeamless` as the default application.
 Go to `System Preferences` -> `General` -> `Default web browser:`.
 Choose `PlutoSeamless` from the list of browsers.
 - Set URL patterns as environment variable `launchctl setenv REMOTE_URL_PATTERN ".*\.google\.com|"`.
 This will open all google.com links in a remote machine.
+Update it to include patterns of all URLs that you want to open remotely.
+Run this command on a terminal.

 ## How to build a new version?